 Start your quote!

-Senate Bill 303, allowing undocumented residents living in Nevada to obtain driving authorization cards, becomes law, January 2, 2014.
+Senate Bill 303, allowing undocumented residents living in Nevada to obtain driving authorization cards, became the law on January 2, 2014.

 To obtain a Nevada driver’s license, proof of identity, such as a birth certificate, U.S. passport, or current immigration documents must be presented.
 Consular identification cards issued by foreign governments, foreign birth certificates and border crossing cards are not valid forms of identification.